mentalfaculty/LLVS/README.md

 let thirdVersion = try store.addVersion(basedOnPredecessor: secondVersion.identifier, storing: [update, removal])
 ```

 The third version is based on the second one.
-There are two changes: it updates the value for "ABCDEF" with new data, and removes the value "CDEFGH".
+There are two changes: it updates the value for "ABCDEF" with new data, and removes the value for "CDEFGH".

-If we now attempted to fetch the value with identiifier "CDEFGH" at the third version, we would get `nil`; however. the value would still exist if we fetched the second version.
+If we now attempted to fetch the value with identifier "CDEFGH" at the third version, we would get `nil`; however. the value would still exist if we fetched the second version.

 ### Branching

-If the history of changes is _serial_ — one set of changes always based on the preceeding — it is easy to work with your data.
+If the history of changes is _serial_ — one set of changes always based on the preceding — it is easy to work with your data.
 It gets more complex when _concurrent_ changes are made.
 If two versions are added at about the same time, you can end up with divergence of your data, and this will likely need to be merged at a later time.

 An example of this is when a user makes changes on two different devices, with no interceding sync.
 Later, when the data does get transferred, the versions branch off, rather than appearing in a continuous ancestral line.
 This can even happen if you are not using sync; for example, if you have a sharing extension, and it adds a version while your main app is also adding a version.